hwdsl2/setup-ipsec-vpn/README.md

 **-OR-**

 A dedicated server or KVM/Xen-based virtual private server (VPS), freshly installed with one of the above OS.
-OpenVZ VPS is not supported, users could instead try <a href="https://github.com/Nyr/openvpn-install" target="_blank">OpenVPN</a> or <a href="https://shadowsocks.org" target="_blank">Shadowsocks</a>.
+OpenVZ VPS is not supported, users could instead try <a href="https://github.com/Nyr/openvpn-install" target="_blank">OpenVPN</a>.

 This also includes Linux VMs in public clouds, such as <a href="https://blog.ls20.com/digitalocean" target="_blank">DigitalOcean</a>, <a href="https://blog.ls20.com/vultr" target="_blank">Vultr</a>, <a href="https://blog.ls20.com/linode" target="_blank">Linode</a>, <a href="https://cloud.google.com/compute/" target="_blank">Google Compute Engine</a>, <a href="https://aws.amazon.com/lightsail/" target="_blank">Amazon Lightsail</a>, <a href="https://azure.microsoft.com" target="_blank">Microsoft Azure</a>, <a href="https://www.ibm.com/cloud/virtual-servers" target="_blank">IBM Cloud</a>, <a href="https://www.ovh.com/world/vps/" target="_blank">OVH</a> and <a href="https://www.rackspace.com" target="_blank">Rackspace</a>.